arcmags/ramroot/README.md

     # man uninstall

-After installation, the `ramroot` hook must be manually added to */etc/mkinitcpio.conf*.
-This was done via script in the past (before I realized it's probably not a great idea to change users' */etc/mkinitcpio.conf* in an install script).
+After installation, the `ramroot` hook must be manually added to */etc/mkinitcpio.conf* (or a file in */etc/mkinitcpio.conf.d/*).
+This was done via script in the past (before I realized it's not a good idea to change users' */etc/mkinitcpio.conf* in an install script).

-As of [mkinitcpio-v40][v40], Arch Linux has begun including the `systemd` hook in */etc/mkinitcpio.conf* by default.
-This version of ramroot is not (yet) compatible with this hook.
+Ramroot is not (yet) compatible with a systemd based initramfs.
 See the non-systemd hooks in the official [meson.build][meson.build] from mkinitcpio.
-Adding the `ramroot` hook after the `udev` hook enables ramroot:
+Using these hooks with `ramroot` added after `udev` enables ramroot:

     HOOKS=(base udev ramroot autodetect microcode modconf kms keyboard keymap consolefont block filesystems fsck)

+The drop-in file *mkinitcpio.ramroot.conf* is provided that can be placed in */etc/mkinitcpio.conf.d/* to easily make these changes.

-Rebuild initramfs images to include changes made to */etc/mkinitcpio.conf*:
+Rebuild initramfs to include changes:

     # mkinitcpio -P

-Users are responsible for dealing with their own */etc/mkinitcpio.conf* and any *.pacnew* files.
+Users are responsible for dealing with their own */etc/mkinitcpio.conf* and any *.pacnew* files resulting from system updates.

 ## Configuration